-The reporting period coincided with the development of a new Strategic Plan and the preparation of the University's Institutional Self-Evaluation Report (ISER) for the Institutional Review scheduled for December 2018.
-The unit-level submissions received during the Strategic Planning process provided a rich source of views and perspectives from across the University, with the potential for informing future developments and a range of enhancement activities and themes.
+Preparations for the development of the Maynooth University Strategic Plan 2018-2022 were extremely useful in informing the ISER production process.
+Unit-level submissions received during the Strategic Planning process provided a rich source of views and perspectives from across the University, with the potential for informing future developments and a range of enhancement activities and themes.
 These submissions, complementing a range of specific extensive consultations, informed the University's self-evaluation process for the Institutional Review.
-For more details on the University's self-evaluation process, see part 6.